TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 * As a user, I can partite lists.
 * As a user, I can copy items from one list to another.
 * As a user, I can move items from one list to another.
+* As a user, I can delete items from lists.
 * As a user, I can archive lists.
 * As a user, I can retrived archived lists.